 Vocational Rehabilitation Services Projects for American Indians with Disabilities

-This program gives assistance to the tribal government to help American Indians living with disabilities and live on Federal and state reservations.
+This program assists the tribal government to help American Indians living with disabilities and live on Federal and state reservations.
 The purpose of this program is to help those with disabilities, with job preparation, resources and to strengthen abilities with the goal of employment.
-Each person receives a specialized plan with reasonable goals to achieve.
+Each person receives a specific plan with reasonable goals to achieve.
 For more info.
 301-443-5204.

 Job Placement and Training